Special Guest - Jen Alexander

 Jen Alexander was diagnosed 19 years ago when she was 13 years old - back when blood tests took 3-5 minutes.
-She had never swum in open water before going to Camp Huronda, but a fish gave her a funny look while she was swimming and she vowed she'd never do it again.
+Her first open water swim was a diabetes camp, and after a fish gave her a funny look while she was swimming and she vowed she'd never do it again.
 Nearly 20 years later, Jen has swum from Alcatraz to San Francisco, around parts of Manhattan, and in lakes and oceans around the Maritimes.
 Jen never wears a wet suit, and moved to Halifax, Nova Scotia to be closer to the ocean.

-Weeks later, Jen attempted to become the 18th Canadian to swim the English Channel.
-Conditions were rough: the largest waves were 3 meters [10 feet] tall and her coach was throwing up all over the place!
+In 2006, Jen attempted to become the only Canadian with diabetes (18th Canadian overall) to swim the English Channel.
+Conditions were rough: the largest waves peaked at 10 feet (3 meters), and Jen unknowingly faced the worst tide anticipated in the next 20-25 years.
 Despite the challenges, the official Observer documented that Jen was that happiest swimmer he had ever seen.
-Jen's boat captain called the swim off for safety reasons, but Jen will try again in 2009.
+After 6 hours and 37 minutes, the escort boat captain deemed the conditions unsafe and terminated the swim.
+Jen will try again in 2009.

 |Return to the Top of This Page|